SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 14. cupboards were dangerous to open because clothes and books and shoes would cascade down (chackos cupboards) (116)

+15. glass-paned cupboard in comrade pallai\'s house with curtains to hide the contents (126)

 ### getting lost in cupboards

 1.  cupboards with built-in bedrooms (metaphor for punishment, 55)